yoptimization/yoptimization/yopStructure.md

   * hosts the repositorys for Yop, yoptimization.com, example files
 * Yop repository with the toolbox
   * Needs a README that explains how to install it, can be the same as on the website.
-  * Needs to update all versions to the releases tab.
+  * Should have all the releases of yop in the release tab.
   * **TODO:** Look into how to set upp issues so that we can use them easily.
 * Yoptimization repository hosting the website.
   * Readme that that tells what the repo is for and how to submit edits and so on
-  * **TODO:** look into issues for github a bit and how they can be used for the website repo
+  * **TODO:** look into issues for github and how they can be used for the website repo
 * Examples repo???
   * Repo with all the available examples from the website, so that they can be downloaded and such
   * could be annoying if its not updated since then it can diff from the website..